Kastelorizo | Authentic Greek Island Bliss

 - The rocky, tiny Isle of Ro gained importance during the Nazi era when the sole inhabitant, Lady Ro, Despina Achlatioti, raised the flag of Greece every morning for forty years until her death in 1982.
 It was an act of resistance to the Nazi occupation.

 - A narrow staircase leads to The Castle of the Knights of Saint John, built on Castello Rosso in the 14th century.
 From here, you’ll have a magnificent view of the surrounding areas.

 - St. George of the Mountain Church sits high on the hills above Kastellorizo and requires climbing quite a few steps.
 However, the view from there over the island and across to Turkey is well worth every step.
 Inside the fortified monastery is a small church, Aghios Charalambos.

-- Blue Grotto/Blue Cave (Galazio Spilaio) also called Cave Parasta or Fokiali, is the most famous of all the caves.
-Reaching it requires a small boat, calm seas and steady nerves since the entrance to the cave is only about one meter high.
+- Blue Grotto/Blue Cave (Galazio Spilaio), called Cave Parasta or Fokiali, is the most famous cave.
+Reaching it requires a small boat, calm seas, and steady nerves since the entrance to the cave is only about one meter high.